btcpayserver/prestashop-plugin/README.md

-# Prestashop Plugin for BTCPay server, an opensource Payment processor
+# BTCPay server - Prestashop Plugin

-Warning this is an Beta version
-Use it at your own risk
+Be warned, this version should be considered as beta.
+Use it at your own risk.

 ## Description

 A bitcoin payment plugin for PrestaShop using BTCPay server.
-BTCPay Server is a free and open source server for merchants wanting to accept Bitcoin for their business.
+[BTCPayServer](https://btcpayserver.org/) is a free and open source server for merchants wanting to accept Bitcoin for their business.
-The API is compatible with Bitpay service to allow seamless migration.

-BTCPay is design to be easy to deploy on container hosting platform like Azure. and if you want, some companies provide hosting services.
+## Tested successfully
+* Prestashop 1.7.6.x
+* BTCPay server v1.0.1 up to v1.0.5.4

 ## Quick Start Guide

 To get up and running with our plugin quickly, see the GUIDE here: https://github.com/btcpayserver/prestashop-plugin/blob/master/GUIDE.md

 # Internals

-This plugin only generate Prestashop order and invoice (aka postponed order), when payment is received.
+This plugin only support creating orders before and after payment.
-Prestashop design ensure customer is ready to pay, with a checkbox, when he is forwarded to payment processor.

 # TODO
-Their is still a lot's of place for improvement.
+There is a lot of improvements that can still be made:
-* ~~on/off postponed order~~
-* ~~direct configuration for block confirmations~~
-* composer with php-bitpay-client
+* IPN.php requires a massive refactoring as it's a mess
-* docker for testing
+* Create a docker container for testing
-* travis integration
+* Enable CI integration with auto builds + releases
-* check 1.6.X compatibility
-* ensure stats are correctly displayed in prestashop
+* Ensure stats are correctly displayed in prestashop
-* share the same order number BTCPay server and prestashop, or give insight in order details
+* Share the same order number BTCPay server and prestashop, or give insight in order details
-* give bitcoin rate in local currency in order details
+* Give bitcoin rate in local currency in order details
-* still in order details, give exact time of payment and bitcoin transaction
+    * Also give exact time of payment and bitcoin transaction
-* find a way to not override order state numbers currently used in case another plugin use it. e.g: plugin use order state id: 39,40,41,42.
+* Find a way to not override order state numbers currently used in case another plugin use it.
+   * e.g: plugin use order state id: 39,40,41,42.
 Should use 49,50,51,52 if other plugins use the first one.
-* refactoring in ipn.php

 # Support

-## Tested successfully
-* Prestashop 1.7.x
-* BTCPay server v1.0.1 and v1.0.2

 ## Contribute